kennethjang34/kennethjang34/README.md

 ### Hi there I am Junhyeok!👋
-I am a junior, studying Computer Science and Mathematics at UBC.
+I am a 3rd year student, studying Computer Science and Mathematics at UBC.

 Feel free to reach me for any sort of collaboration!